nirajkb/SDE/docs/architecture/quality-attributes-analysis.md

 ## Overview

-This document analyzes three key quality attributes implemented in the Ad Click Charging System: **Performance**, **Scalability**, and **Reliability**.
-Each attribute is justified with design decisions and proof of implementation.
+This document documents three key quality attributes implemented in this project: **Performance**, **Scalability**, and **Reliability**.
+Justification for each attribute is provided through design decisions and proofs of implementation is also added. cument

 ---

 ## 1. Performance

-### Definition
-Performance refers to how fast the system responds to user requests and processes events.

 ### Target Metrics
 - API response time: < 100ms